Openwave: History

 The company started in 1996 as Libris, Inc. and focused on developing mobile client software for "pull" services based on Internet Protocol while the general mobile market was rapidly growing "push" services based on SMS.
 In 1996, it changed its name to Unwired Planet, Inc. and launched its proprietary software platform for Internet access and web browsing, known as up.link (browser and network server/gateway).

 In 1999, with the introduction of WAP standards, it acquired Apiion, Ltd. of Belfast (formerly Aldiscon Northern Ireland, Ltd.), changed its name to Phone.com and went public on the NASDAQ (NASDAQ:PHCM).
 In 2000, as Phone.com's revenue and stock price grew, it acquired several startup companies with niche products for integration across its product line.
-In 2001, it merged with Software.com and renamed the merged company Openwave Systems, Inc. With Software.com's large installed base of email servers at ISPs, Openwave expanded by providing its mobile operator customers with software infrastructure for mobile email applications and other multimedia messaging (MMS) applications.
+In 2001, it merged with Software.com and renamed the merged company Openwave Systems, Inc. With Software.com's large installed base of email servers at Internet service providers, Openwave expanded by providing its mobile operator customers with software infrastructure for mobile email applications and other multimedia messaging (MMS) applications.

 The company's mobile browser (written by Bruce Schwartz) software shipped on over one billion handsets, at one point approx 49% of the global browser-capable device shipments, over 70 mobile operators.

-In 2002 it acquired SignalSoft Corp., a developer of location-based services, who developed the first platforms to provide E911 services as per the first FCC (Federal Communications Commission) requirements.
+In 2002, it acquired SignalSoft Corp., a developer of location-based services, who developed the first platforms to provide E911 services as per the first FCC (Federal Communications Commission) requirements.

-In 2004 Openwave acquired Nombas Inc., the developer of Cmm (a scripting language with C-like syntax) which was later enhanced to support ECMAScript and renamed ScriptEase.
+In 2004, Openwave acquired Nombas Inc., the developer of Cmm (a scripting language with C-like syntax) which was later enhanced to support ECMAScript and renamed ScriptEase.